 Data Driven Testing in ATS allows you to run tests using tables of data directly as test inputs.
 This way you can test an array of different input values without having to write additional tests.
 Data sets are easy to create and maintain, so you can add additional data records later on without changing your test cases.

-Please see the Data Driven testing section on how to create data sets to use in your tests.
+Please see the Data Driven testing section for information on how to create data sets to use in your tests.

 To use your data sets in test cases you need to select a Master data set under the Test Data tab inside a test case.
 You can only select one master data set at a time per test case.
 Your selected data set affects which fields you can use as parameters in your selected test case.
 You can only choose fields that are in the selected master data set.